ITVyas/Page-Design/README.md

 ### Author: Viacheslav Rudametkin (slavoxhkaloo@gmail.com)

 ## Description
-This is a Home Layout for the imaginary PhotoMaster company website.
+This is the Home Layout for the imaginary PhotoMaster company website.
 This page was created exclusively for practicing web development skills in HTML, CSS, and JavaScript.

-If you interested in full site screenshot - check out file: full-site-screen.png
+If you're interested in a full-site preview, check out the image: full-site-screen.png.
+It was captured using a Chrome Extension, so some inaccuracies are possible.